-Taking a break from shopping, whether it’s a week, a month or longer can be an extremely effective way of getting on top of a shopping problem that has spiralled out of control.
+Taking a break from shopping, whether it’s a week, a month or longer can be an extremely effective way of getting on top of a shopping problem that has spiraled out of control.

 I know firsthand how effective a shopping hiatus can be, as my own path to healing from an unhealthy shopping habit started with an extreme personal challenge: a year without clothes shopping.